GitauHarrison/notes/02_django/03_templates.md

 Above, I have created dummy posts that I intend they be displayed in the `home.html` template.
 This is achieved by creating a dictionary in the `home()` view function whose key would be used to access the `posts` list.

-The templating engine that Django usese is very similar to Flask's Jinja2.
+The templating engine that Django uses is very similar to Flask's Jinja2.
 We can loop through the `posts` list to access individual data and display them on the home template.

 ```html
 <!-- demo_project/blog_app/blog/templates/blog/home.html -->